hashicorp/terraform-provider-azurerm/website/docs/d/function_app.html.markdown

 * `always_on` - Is the app loaded at all times?

+* `app_scale_limit` - The number of workers this function app can scale out to.
+Only applicable to apps on the Consumption and Premium plan.

 * `cors` - A `cors` block as defined above.

+* `elastic_instance_minimum` - The number of minimum instances for this function app.
+Only applicable to apps on the Premium plan.

 * `http2_enabled` - Is HTTP2 Enabled on this App Service?

 * `ftps_state` - State of FTP / FTPS service for this AppService.

-* `function_app_scale_limit` - The number of workers this function app can scale out to.
-Only applicable to apps on the Consumption and Premium plan.

-* `functions_runtime_scale_monitoring_enabled` - Is Runtime Scale Monitoring Enabled on this function app?

 * `ip_restriction` - One or more `ip_restriction` blocks as defined above.

 * `java_version` - Java version hosted by the function app in Azure.

-* `minimum_elastic_instance_count` - The number of minimum instances for this function app.
-Only applicable to apps on the Premium plan.

 * `pre_warmed_instance_count` - The number of pre-warmed instances for this function app.
 Only applicable to apps on the Premium plan.

+* `runtime_scale_monitoring_enabled` - Is Runtime Scale Monitoring Enabled on this function app?

 * `scm_use_main_ip_restriction` - IP security restrictions for scm to use main.